Battlekeeper/TI-84-Calculator-Snake-Game-in-C/README.md

 # TI-84 Calculator Snake Game in C

 Simple Snake Game written in C cause I was bored.
-This project uses the [TI-84 Toolchain](https://github.com/CE-Programming/toolchain) libaries and compiler tool .
+This project uses the [TI-84 Toolchain](https://github.com/CE-Programming/toolchain) libaries and compiler tool.
 I also use [CEmu](https://github.com/CE-Programming/CEmu) to easily test and debug the code.
 This program has also been tested on an real TI-84 Plus CE Python Edition that I own.
 Some examples of what the game looks like can be found below:

 ![1701635466212](image/README/1701635466212.png)